Apple AirPods are slowly taking over the ears of the developed world, with more people each day picking up the earbuds and going wireless.

 However, your Mac is where things require a little more effort.
 Macs don't support instant pairing, so you'll need to click on the Bluetooth drop down menu on your Mac, then select your AirPods and click 'connect'.

-Do AirPods work with non-Apple devices?
+Do Apple AirPods work with Android?

 Yes.
 You won't get the cool, instant pairing that Apple devices get with AirPods, but you'll still be able to use them.
 All you have to do is pop open the case and press the little circle button on the back.